 The kids that bike better were not born that way.
 There’s no such thing as a “natural cyclist”.
 Those smooth-riding kids have two things going for them:

-- A basic understanding and knowledge of how to pedal.
+- A basic understanding and knowledge of how to pedal and shift their weight.

 - A bike that fits them properly.